-Also, you want your calculation to be robust with respect to the time frame chosen.
+Also, you want your churn rate calculation to be robust with respect to the time frame chosen.
 You don’t want your calculation to go from generally correct to wildly incorrect when you move from a monthly frame to a quarterly frame.

 Customer segments churn differently

 You may have a consumer plan and then an enterprise plan.
 They’re going to have wildly different churn rates, perhaps with a difference as great as 15% churn monthly vs. 0%.